 1. Layers dress

-When planning a cold-weather campaign, the most important thing to consider is your clothing.
+When planning a cold-weather camping, the most important thing to consider is your clothing.
 If, as camper, you want to protect your body from the harsh winter, you should dress in multiple layers.

 Including a base layer mid-layers, and sell jackets that allow you to regulate your body temperature.
 Second, if you do heavy-duty during the day, such as hiking, your body will naturally warm up, but avoid sweating because sweat cools the body as it dries.